ministryofjustice/make-recall-decision-ui/docs/e2e-tests.md

 3. Select `boolean` in **Parameter type** dropdown
 4. Enter `e2e-check-dev` in **Name** field for 'dev' and `e2e-check-preprod` for 'preprod'
 5. Select `true` in the **Value** field
 6. If you want to override the cucumber tags you can add another string parameter called `e2e-tags` and enter a valid cucumber tag expression, .e.g. `@E2E and not @ignore` without any quotes.
-This is optional, if not passed it defaults to `@E2E`.
+This is optional, if not passed it defaults to `@E2E` when running on `dev` & `@smoke` on `preprod`.

 If a test fails, look under the **ARTIFACTS** tab for the CircleCI job to see a screenshot, video and logs of the failed step.